kbaseattic/data_api/README.md

 For the JavaScript API, all the code and tests live under `jslib`.
 See the README in that directory for more details.

 ### Example narratives

+	Retrieving and counting genomic features with a local data API client for a [GenomeAnnotation object] (https://narrative-ci.kbase.us/narrative/ws.3413.obj.1)
-Retrieving and counting genomic features for a [GenomeAnnotation](https://narrative-ci.kbase.us/narrative/ws.3292.obj.1)
+	Retrieving and counting genomic features with direct data API access for a [GenomeAnnotation object] (https://narrative-ci.kbase.us/narrative/ws.3292.obj.1)
+	A [table] of genome properties for all genomes belonging to a taxon (https://narrative-ci.kbase.us/narrative/ws.3524.obj.1) Panel of data quality plots for [GenomeAnnotation and Assembly objects] (https://narrative-ci.kbase.us/narrative/ws.3413.obj.1)